Kingpin (Matt Murdock): Creating Venom

-In order to tie up further loose ends following the Rhino's death, Matt has the police officer who allowed Stacy's beating captured and tortured for his role in allowing the Rhino to attack Captain Stacy.
+To tie up further loose ends following the Rhino's death, Matt has the police officer who allowed Stacy's beating captured and tortured for his role in allowing the Rhino to attack Captain Stacy.
 Keeping him pinned to a chair with a katana, slowly dying in his apartment, Matt explains his understanding of "the burden of knowledge and the inner war between the artiste and the entertainer", informing him that he will serve as a "priest" he must confess to, elaborating upon his personal origins and obsession with Spider-Woman, wishing to teach her the lesson that "absolute power corrupts absolutely".
 Slitting the officer's throat, Matt thanks him for listening before cleaning his blade and turning to look out across the night sky, contemplating his portal-watch.
 Hearing screams outside, Matt learns that a rogue Frank Castle has been murdering his minions, and readies his ninja for war.
 Matt decides to face Castle himself, and reveal himself as the Kingpin (against the wishes of Hand representative Otomo) only to be intercepted by Spider-Woman, who tells him she will not allow him an "easy death" at Castle's hands, and wants to kill him herself.
 With a response of "Attagirl", Matt draws his katana and cuts through her webs, dropping back down to the roof and informing her that an "easy death" is the last thing he wants.
 As the pair battle, Captain America (Samantha T. Wilson) suddenly shows up and punches (and kicks) Matt in the face, telling Spider-Woman that she is aware of his crimes and will arrest him.
 However, Spider-Woman instead breaks Captain America's arm and knocks her out, before picking up Matt by the throat and telling him to "shut up and die."
 Satisfied that he has finally taught her the meaning of "true power" and that he can die knowing he is not alone, Spider-Woman decides to keep him alive to spite him, tossing Matt aside.
 Sometime later, Matt is confronted by Captain America while moving out of his penthouse suite, professing ignorance of his supposed position as Kingpin, and calling her bluff as to S.H.I.E.L.D. having no evidence of his membership with the Hand, before "pondering" where Spider-Woman could have gone.